 What is a Server?
 Best-Rated Videos Tutorials

-A server is "an application program that accepts connections in order to service requests by sending back responses."
-A server application can run on the same computer as the client application using it, or they can connect through a computer network.
+A server is “an application program that accepts connections in order to service requests by sending back responses.”
+A application can run on the same computer as the client application using it, or they can connect through a computer network.

 * Application server – a server dedicated to running certain software applications